MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - You can successfully make changes to a protected file using File Explorer and right-click after a password for the file has been removed.

-- When you add or change protection settings to a label, the client (and scanner) reapplies the label with these latest protection settings.
+- When you add or change protection settings to a label, the client reapplies the label with these latest protection settings when the document is next saved.
+Similarly, the scanner reapplies the label with these latest protection settings when the document is next scanned in enforce mode.

 ## Version 2.2.21.0